Client Focused. Results Driven.

-At the Calderone Law Firm, we are experienced Los Angeles disability discrimination attorneys who are absolutely committed to the fight against disability discrimination in the workplaceWhat Is A Disability?
+At the Calderone Law Firm, we are experienced El Segundo disability discrimination lawyers who are absolutely committed to the fight against disability discrimination in the workplaceWhat Is a Disability?

 Under the Fair Employment and Housing Act an employer is obligated to make reasonable accommodations for an employee's known disability, unless the employer can demonstrate that doing so would impose an undue hardship.
+A disability discrimination lawyer can help El Segundo employees understand what this process involves.
 The employee bears the burden of giving the employer notice of the disability and the need for an accommodation.
 This notice then triggers the employer's burden to take positive steps to accommodate the employee's limitations.
 The duty to accommodate is a continuing duty that is not exhausted by one effort.
 Thus, the employer's obligation to engage in the interactive process extends beyond the first attempt at accommodation and continues when the employee asks for a different accommodation, or where the employer is aware that the initial accommodation is failing, and further accommodation is needed.
-In order for an accommodation offered by an employer to be considered reasonable, the accommodation must actually be effective, allowing the disabled employee to perform her job without aggravating his or her condition.Types of Reasonable Accommodations:
+In order for an accommodation offered by an employer to be considered reasonable, the accommodation must actually be effective, allowing the disabled employee to perform her job without aggravating his or her condition.Types of Reasonable Accommodations

 - Job restructuring, part-time or modified work schedules, or reassignment to a vacant position may be a reasonable accommodation if it does not pose an undue hardship on the employer.